jaegertracing/jaeger/docs/getting_started.md

 -   Discover architecture of the whole system via data-driven dependency diagram.
 -   View request timeline and errors; understand how the app works.
--   Find sources of latency (lack of concurrency).
+-   Find sources of latency and lack of concurrency.
 -   Highly contextualized logging.
 -   Use baggage propagation to: